Peace. What a beautiful concept. For several months, I have felt more of its glorious presence than I’ve encountered in years.

 This week is different.
 The darkness returned.

-At the beginning of the week, I posted my word for the week on my refrigerator: PEACE.
-I wrote out my verse:
+Sunday night, I posted my word for the week on my refrigerator: PEACE.
+Then I wrote out my verse:

 I desperately searched for these treasures in my darkness, the secret riches God has for me so I may know Him.